-The park has three and a half kilometres of road and tracks for walking, jogging and cycling.
-It also sports a number of sections with exercise equipment, playgrounds for children as well as food stalls, paid attractions and rides.
-Fundidora has plenty of tables, sunny grassy spots and cool shaded areas to relax or picnic.
+The park has three and a half kilometers of road and tracks for walking, jogging, and cycling.
+It also sports a number of sections with exercise equipment, playgrounds for children as well as food stalls, paid attractions, and rides.
+Fundidora has plenty of tables, sunny grassy spots, and cool shaded areas to relax or picnic.

 Home to an arena, man-made lake, arts and expo centre the park is host to many events and exhibitions throughout the year.
 You can find out what’s happening at Fundidora here.